 This chapter discusses operating a Stardog Cluster.
 This page discusses basic operations like adding nodes to a cluster and taking backups.
-More advanced topics like managing a distributed cache and a standby node are discussed in separate pages.
+More advanced topics like managing a distributed cache, standby nodes, and troubleshooting the cluster are discussed in separate pages.

 Stardog cluster stores the UUID of the last committed transaction for each database in ZooKeeper.
 When a new node is joining the cluster it will compare the local transaction ID of each database with the corresponding transaction ID stored in ZooKeeper.
 If there is a mismatch the node will synchronize the database contents from another node in the cluster.
 If there are no nodes in the cluster the new node cannot join the cluster and will shut itself down.
 For this reason, if you are starting a new cluster then you should make sure that the ZooKeeper state is cleared.
 If you are retaining an existing cluster then new nodes should be started when there is at least one node in the cluster.

 If there are active transactions in the cluster joining node will wait for those transactions to finish and then synchronize its databases.
 More transactions may take place during synchronization and in that case the joining node will continue synchronization and retrieve the data from new transactions.
 Thus, it will take longer for a node to join the cluster if there are continuous transactions.
 Note that, the new node will not be available for requests until all the databases are synchronized.
 The proxy/load-balancer should perform a health check before forwarding the requests to a new node (as shown in the above configuration) so user requests will always be forwarded to available nodes.